How safe is scuba diving?

 Jerry Seinfeld is wrong.
 Scuba diving is safe.

 This morning as I look for inspiration to write I was listening to Seinfeld having fun with our sport.
-Jerry is one funny man.
+Jerry is a funny man.
 But he is completely wrong about diving, which may be one of the safest things to do on the planet.
+That’s right scuba diving is safe — even with sharks!

 Scuba diving versus other human activities

 Scuba diving death rate: 1 out of every 211,864 dives ends in death, according to DAN (2010 workshop report).
-Since I’m looking at around 600 dives in my scuba career, I believe I’ll keep diving.
-Margo, on the other hand, is a lot closer at 4,950 dives in her scuba life, so she needs to start worrying about her diving death, maybe two lifetimes from now.
+Since I’m looking at around 2,000 dives in my scuba career, I believe I’ll keep diving.
+Margo, on the other hand, is a lot closer at 7,500 dives in her scuba life, so she needs to start worrying about her diving death, maybe two lifetimes from now.
+So like I said before scuba diving is safe.

 In fact, a DAN study looking at DCS (Decompression sickness) states that from 1998 to 2004, or 105,135 dives, 95% were “uneventful”.
 And out of that 5% the most common problem, 2.7% was equalization, then buoyancy at 0.9%.
 The face mask was the next issue at 0.69% with dive computer issues dragging in last at 0.4%.
 Diving seems pretty darn safe.

-Shark accidents: Just because its fun to talk about sharks and diving and at one time one of my biggest fears, sharks will kill me.
+Shark accidents: Just because it’s fun to talk about sharks and diving and at one time one of my biggest fears, sharks will kill me.
 It simply not true.
 Since (2000-2010) there were on average 65 shark attacks worldwide a year.
-Only 5 of those attacks, ever ended in a death.
-That number includes many of our human activities playing in the ocean; scuba diving, surfing, swimming etc. So sharks are not the killing machines we believe (Numerous national and international reports).
+Only 5 of those attacks, ever ended in death.
+That number includes many of our human activities playing in the ocean; scuba diving, surfing, swimming, etc. So sharks are not the killing machines we believe (Numerous national and international reports).

-Birth: This is not the stat of the week at all, but giving birth can be risky business.
+- Birth: This is not the stat of the week at all, but giving birth can be a risky business.
 1 out of every 7,692 women dies due to complications in childbirth (NCHS).

 So it seems that being under the water is safer than our normal daily life.
 All the more reason to jump on a plane and head to a Kids Sea Camp week and go diving.